 Request for Applications 2020 Research Program

-In 2018, we invested $17 million to fund six university-based March of Dimes Prematurity Research Centers, numerous Basil O’Connor awards and select individual research programs that specifically addressed premature birth.
+We invested in university-based March of Dimes Prematurity Research Centers, numerous Basil O’Connor awards and select individual research programs that specifically addressed premature birth.

 RESEARCH GRANT PRIORITIES/AREAS OF INTEREST

 - Pregnancy-related disorders: Prevention and treatment of diseases in either mom, dad or baby that lead to premature birth, including studies addressing rising rates of infant and maternal mortality globally.
 This may include studies related to the period of preconception, gestation or the postpartum.
 Studies investigating environmental factors including stress and their effects on pregnancy and neonatal health are also welcome.
 These studies addressing all these pregnancy-related disorders must have the potential to improve clinical care to prevent adverse maternal and child outcomes.

 - Genetic and environmentally-induced birth defects: Research leading to clinical impact in the areas of birth defect prevention and treatment.
 These studies must have the direct potential to improve the quality of life of those with birth defects and disabilities.

 - Opioid exposure and dependency: Research involving the behavioral, pharmacologic or mechanistic aspects of exposure to opioid and other harmful substances and resulting in interventions and therapies for moms and babies.
 These studies must have the potential to make a clinical impact in maternal and child health.

 - Health disparities surrounding all of the above areas: These studies must have the potential to make a clinical impact in maternal and child health.